F-Stack/f-stack/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 -----------------

 On the DPDK RX side, the mbuf is allocated by the PMD in the RX thread context.
-This thread will enqueue the mbuf in the rx_q FIFO.
+This thread will enqueue the mbuf in the rx_q FIFO, and the next pointers in mbuf-chain will convert to physical address.
 The KNI thread will poll all KNI active devices for the rx_q.
 If an mbuf is dequeued, it will be converted to a sk_buff and sent to the net stack via netif_rx().
-The dequeued mbuf must be freed, so the same pointer is sent back in the free_q FIFO.
+The dequeued mbuf must be freed, so the same pointer is sent back in the free_q FIFO, and next pointers must convert back to virtual address if exists before put in the free_q FIFO.

 The RX thread, in the same main loop, polls this FIFO and frees the mbuf after dequeuing it.
+The address conversion of the next pointer is to prevent the chained mbuf in different hugepage segments from causing kernel crash.

 Use Case: Egress
 ----------------